smoke-you/pyLiveKML/README.md

 ## Changes from version 0

 This is a major revision.
-Code relying upon pyLiveKML will almost certainly need to be re-written to incorporate the changes, particularly around object imports.
+Code relying upon pyLiveKML v0.0.x will almost certainly need to be re-written to incorporate the changes, particularly around imports.

 # What is pyLiveKML?